 Marrying his legal and political worlds, Philip was the legal adviser (1987/8) to the former Liberal Party in relation to its merger with the former SDP, and joint author of the original Constitution of the Liberal Democrats.
 He also advised on the procedural provisions of the Scottish Coalition Agreement (1999) and the UK Coalition Agreement (2010).

 Educated at St Paul’s School and Oxford, where he read Classics.
 Married with three surviving children.
 Son of the late Nathan Goldenberg OBE, who was Marks and Spencer’s Chief Food Technologist.

-Read Philip’s political commentary in the Independent including “Voting down the Brexit deal could lead to the Queen forming a new government of Remainers – here’s how”(28 November 2018); “This obscure law could save us from Brexit” (January 2019) and “There’s still time for the Queen and Theresa May to kill Boris Johnson’s no-deal Brexit – here’s How” (23 July 2019).
-His book – Walking through Different Worlds – will be published in August 2019.
+Read Philip’s political commentary in the Independent including “Voting down the Brexit deal could lead to the Queen forming a new government of Remainers – here’s how”(28 November 2018); “This obscure law could save us from Brexit” (January 2019); “There’s still time for the Queen and Theresa May to kill Boris Johnson’s no-deal Brexit – here’s How” (23 July 2019) and “This is the ‘humble address’ that could end Boris Johnson’s Brexit coup” (29 August 2019).
+His book – Walking through Different Worlds – was published in August 2019.